ConstantRobotics-Ltd/VSource/README.md

 ## encodeSetParamCommand method

-The **encodeSetParamCommand(...)** static method designed to encode command to change any parameter for remote video source.
+The **encodeSetParamCommand(...)** static method designed to encode command to change any parameter in remote video source.
 To control video source remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **VSource** class contains static methods for encoding the control command.
 The **VSource** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeSetParamCommand(...)** designed to encode SET_PARAM command.
 Method declaration:

 ```cpp
 static void encodeSetParamCommand(uint8_t* data, int& size, VSourceParam id, float value);